jmid/qc-ptrees/README.md

 To confirm that the issue has been fixed, run `make new` and `./qctest.byte` again.
-This will instead test the newer 'ptset' submodule.
+This will instead test the newer (patched) 'ptset' submodule against the model.